Assistant Professor, August 2015 – Present

 BS, Computer Engineering, 2003, University of the Basque Country, Spain

 I'm a physicist who graduated from the University Federico II of Naples, Italy.
 After earning my Master's in 2012, I decided to follow my passion for the scientific study of consciousness.
 I enrolled in a joint PhD program between the Coma Science Group, University of Liège, and the Marinazzo Lab at the University of Ghent, Belgium.
 During my four years there as a PhD student I mainly focused on implementing new methods for brain connectivity assessment across levels of consciousness.
 Indeed, brain connectivity in particular and network science in general are currently my two favorite domains of research.
-That's why I am super excited to join the CONNplexity Lab as Postdoc.
-I am willing to learn as much as I can from Prof. Joaquín Goñi about network science and functional and structural brain connectomics, and I hope to become an expert in the field someday.
+That's why I am super excited to join the CONNplexity Lab as a Postdoctoral Researcher.
+I am willing to learn as much as I can from Prof. Joaquín Goñi about network science and functional and structural brain connectomics, and I hope to become an expert in the field some day.

-PhD Student & Graduate Teaching Assistant, School of Industrial Engineering
+PhD Student & Graduate Teaching Assistant

 I completed my Bachelor's in Mechanical Engineering from Pune University, India, in 2013, after which I worked as an assistant with an employability and soft skills training consultancy for six months.
 I started my Master's in Industrial Engineering and Management at Oklahoma State University in 2014, where I worked as a teaching and research assistant for two years.
 As a research assistant, I worked on my thesis, "Analysis of Demographic and Clinical Data of Patients to Determine the Effective Markers of Bipolar Disorder", under Dr. Sunderesh Heragu.
 After earning my PhD, I would like to secure a position in academia for teaching and research.